rattalur/cxone-flow2/README.md

 `CXONEFLOW_HOSTNAME` Default: localhost

 `SSL_CERT_PATH` Optional.
 Set to the path of the SSL certificate.
-`SSL_CERT_KEY` Optional.
+`SSL_CERT_KEY_PATH` Optional.
 Set to the path of the unencrypted private key for the SSL certificate.

 # Operational Configuration